GEOS-ESM/Git-Training/transition_recipes.md

 to create a pull-request merging onto develop/agcm from out temporary branch.
 The code owners for that branch will be notified and can accept the changes after the automated tests pass.

+If further development will continue in CVS, then it is strongly recommended that the resulting directory tree is brought back into CVS.
+The details of this are beyond the scope of this page.